-All tours include roundtrip air-conditioned transportation, services of an English speaking driver guide, all admission fees, bottled water, and use of traditional Balinese clothes.
+– All tours include round trip air-conditioned transportation, services of an English speaking driver, bottled water, and use of Balinese sarong for temple visit.

-Payment can be made at the end of the tour in either USD or Indonesian Rupiah at the current exchange rate.
+Payment can be made at the end of the tour in Indonesian Rupiah.

 Please note that as our tours are all private, we are unable to “mix” different parties together.